salesagility/SuiteCRM/README.md

 ### Security ###

-We take Security seriously here at SuiteCRM so if you have discovered a security risk report it by emailing [security@suitecrm.com](mailto:security@suitecrm.com).
-This will be delivered to the product team who handle security issues.
+We take security seriously here at SuiteCRM so if you have discovered a security risk report it by emailing [security@suitecrm.com](mailto:security@suitecrm.com).
+This will be delivered to the product team that handles security issues.
 Please don't disclose security bugs publicly until they have been handled by the security team.

-Your email will be acknowledged within 24 hours during the business week (Mon - Fri), and you’ll receive a more detailed response to your email within 72 hours during the business week (Mon - Fri) indicating the next steps in handling your report.
+Your email will be acknowledged within 24 hours during the business week (Mon - Fri), and you’ll receive a more a detailed response to your email within 72 hours during the business week (Mon - Fri) indicating the next steps in handling your report.

 ### Roadmap ###